-D December 31, 2003 (Dollars in thousands) Carrying amount/fair value of residual interest in securitizations Weighted average life in years Prepayment Speed Assumption (Cumulative) Estimated fair value assuming 10% adverse change Estimated fair value assuming 20% adverse change \$ 110,938 Expected Credit Losses (Cumulative) Estimated fair value assuming 10% adverse change Estimated fair value assuming 20% adverse change \$ 100,907 Residual Cash Flows Pre-tax Discount Rate (Annual) Estimated fair value assuming 10% adverse change Estimated fair value assuming 20% adverse change \$ 109,594 relationship of the change in assumption to the change in fair value may not be linear.
-Also, in this table, the effect of a variation in a particular assumption on the fair value of the retained interest is calculated without changing any other assumption; in reality, changes in one factor may result in changes in another (for example, increases in market rates may result in lower prepayments and increased credit losses), which could magnify or counteract the sensitivities.
+(DOLI R 31, 2003 LARS IN JSANDS) Carrying amount/fair value of residual interest in securitizations - 111,702 3.74 Prepayment Speed Assumption (Cumulative) Estimated fair value assuming 10% adverse change Estimated fair value assuming 20% adverse change \$ - 22.1% 110,938 110,916 Expected Credit Losses (Cumulative) Estimated fair value assuming 10% adverse change Estimated fair value assuming 20% adverse change \$ - 18.0% 100,907 90,312 Residual Cash Flows Pre-tax Discount Rate (Annual) \$ 14.0% 109,594 107,477 this table, the effect of a variation in a particular assumption on the fair value of the retained interest is calculated without changing any other assumption; in reality, changes in one factor may result in changes in another (for example, increases in market rates may result in lower prepayments and increased credit losses), which could magnify or counteract the sensitivities.

 These sensitivities are hypothetical and should be used with caution.
-As the figures indicate, changes in fair value based on 10% and 20% percent variation in assumptions generally cannot be extrapolated because the
+As the figures indicate, changes in fair value based on 10% and 20% percent variation in assumptions generally cannot be extrapolated because the relationship of the change in assumption to the change in fair value may not be linear.
+Also, in